amd/ZenDNN/README.md

 ## 2.2.
 Build and install

-ZenDNN(L) build system is a CMake super-build that builds the following package components
+ZenDNN* build system is a CMake super-build that builds the following package components

 1. Third party libraries(TPL), hitherto referred as "dependencies".
-2. ZenDNNL library.
+2. ZenDNN* library.
 This includes its gtests also.
 3. Library usage examples.
 These examples demonstrate how library APIs could be used.
 4. Doxygen documentation.